What is a Business Certificate?

 What type of examination is given?

 The written exam is multiple choice.
 You will mark your answer by filling in circles on a machine-readable score sheet.
-Exam topics include law, general terms and information related to the duties and functions of a notary public, as outlined in the Notary Public License Law booklet available from the Division of Licensing Services.
+Exam topics include law, general terms and information related to the duties and functions of a notary public, as outlined in the Notary Public License Law available online at the Division of Licensing Services.

 How do I apply for my commission?